JohnSnowLabs/spark-nlp/docs/en/evaluation.md

 ### Evaluating POS Tagger

-You can evaluate POS either training an annotator or using a pretrained model.
+You can evaluate POS either by training an annotator or by using a pretrained model.

 - spark: Spark session.
 - trainFile: A labeled POS file see and example [here](https://nlp.johnsnowlabs.com/docs/en/annotators#pos-dataset).